Do you experience knee pain with squatting? If so, how can you modify the motion to reduce pain?

 Modification: When squatting, we want to keep the weight distribution in the middle of the foot (and slightly to the inside) and not let it shift too far to the inside or outside of the foot.
 This will allow for better tracking of the knees and therefore reduce pain.

 Inability to control or maintain proper knee alignment may be the result of hip weakness or foot instability.

 Weakness in the hips, specifically the Gluteus Medius, may be the cause of poor knee alignment with squatting.
 Weakness of this muscle will result in the knees driving towards each other, which places increased stress on the medial side (inner side) of the knee.

 The arch of the foot and the rearfoot may have increased motion causing it to collapse too much, which will limit stability with squatting and cause the knees to dive in towards each other.

 EXCESSIVE FORWARD TRUNK LEAN

-Common Error: This position will also create an unbalanced load when looking at how much bodyweight is in front of and behind the center of gravity.
-As more weight is shifted in front of the center of gravity, more stress will be placed on the knee joints as seen with a knee driven squat.
-Also, when the trunk travels more towards a horizontal position, increased stress will be placed on the low back due to being in a more gravity-dependent position.
+Common Error: This position will also create an unbalanced load when looking at how much body weight is in front of and behind the center of gravity.
+As more weight is shifted in front of the center of gravity, more stress will be placed on the knee joints as seen with a knee-driven squat.
+Also, when the trunk travels more toward a horizontal position, increased stress will be placed on the low back due to being in a more gravity-dependent position.

 Modification: If we keep the trunk more upright, we can maintain a more balanced squat over our center of gravity, which will reduce excessive stress on the knees.
 The inability to maintain proper trunk alignment can be the result of weakness through the posterior chain (back extensors and glutes).